 Greg McMeekin, Chair

 Greg McMeekin of Calgary is the current Vice-Chair of the City of Calgary’s Advisory Committee on Accessibility and a former member of the Premier’s Council on the Status of Persons with Disabilities.
 He was called to the Alberta bar at the Calgary Courts in 2016.
 Greg has many connections within the disability community, both as an advocate and liaison as well as having a disability himself, cerebral palsy.
+Contact Greg

 Alison Cutknife of Maskwacis is an Anishinaabekwe of the Aamjiwnaang First Nation (Ontario), which is a member of the Samson Cree First Nation.
 One of her daughters has cerebral palsy.
 Over the past 25 years, Alison has been an active advocate for families of children with disabilities who live on reserves.
 Her work includes developing the first Early Childhood Intervention Program on reserve, establishing an annual community National Child Day event and conducting culturally appropriate indigenous parent programs.
 Teaching is Alison’s profession and lifelong learning is her pastime.
 Contact Alison

 Cathy Smith of Barrhead is a parent of a 43-year-old woman with a rare disability known as Angelman Syndrome.
 In caring for her daughter through many years, she has furthered her education in a way that was both extremely challenging and far more rewarding than any educational institution could provide.
 Through her years working with Alberta Children’s Services, in non-profit organizations as a frontline caregiver and as a volunteer in her community, Cathy commits herself to promote inclusion, accessibility and quality of life for all people with disabilities.
 Contact Cathy